lndecastro/AI_Literacy/tempBook2/Module_5_Prompt_Engineering.md

 **Hallucination** is when a model (confidently) outputs incorrect or invented information.

 > Note: Once you understand how the LLM generates its output, hallucinations become a natural outcome and our role as moderators becomes evident.
+It is also important to acknowledge that the GenAI models can create statistics to provide data and results, and these statistics are not always directly available in the sources.

 ## 5.12 Assessing Prompt Quality